 The Eucharist: Mystery of Presence, Sacrifice, and Communion by Lawrence Feingold [fbshare type=”button” float=”right” width=”100″] Reviewed by Fr.
-Thomas Acklin, OSB Dr. Lawrence Feingold, in this excellent volume, offers a treatment of the Eucharist that not only is useful for the classroom but for anyone wishing to enter more deeply into the Paschal mystery and the Eucharist.
-The subtitle
+Thomas Acklin, OSB Dr. Lawrence Feingold, in this excellent volume, offers a treatment of the Eucharist that not only is useful for the classroom but for anyone wishing to enter more deeply into the Paschal mystery and …

 The teachings of Teresa of Avila are a vital source of wisdom for many who seek a deeper life of prayer.
 EWTN’s Daniel Burke, founder of the Avila Institute, often provides testimony how the teachings of this Doctor of the Church guided him through the shallows of Quietism and into the discipline of authentic contemplation.

-Friday, January 25, 2019 Tulane Catholic will host Scott Hahn at Dixon Hall on Friday, January 25, 2019 for an evening presentation on one of the most fundamental aspects of Christian doctrine: the creed.
+The Tulane Catholic Center will host Scott Hahn on Friday, January 25, 2018 for an evening presentation on one of the most fundamental aspects of Christian doctrine: the creed.
 Learn what we’re really saying when we profess the creed every week at Mass and discover the battles the Church has waged for us to profess the full truth that Christ has revealed to us.